 What can we learn about faith from this passage?

-All these leprous men were told by Jesus to go to the Priests for the ratification of their healing.
+Jesus told all these leprous men to go to the Priests for the proof of their healing.
 Think about it!
-Each man went on their way to see the priest for permission to be granted to enter society again, even though they still had their leprosy.
+Each man went on their way to see the priest for permission to enter society again, even though they still had their leprosy.
 They took Jesus at His Word.
-They were outcasts from the Synagogue and every socializing because of their disease and deformities.
-Don't you think that they began wondering about their condition when they set out to the Temple to see the priest?
-It was apparent when they left the presence of Jesus that they still had leprosy.
-How ridiculous it would seem to ask for a clean bill of health from the priest!
+They were social outcasts from the Synagogue because of their disease and deformities.
+Don't you think they began wondering about their condition when they set out to the Temple to see the priest?

 So, how can we believe God for something even when our senses tell us something different?
 Are we trying to con ourselves into belief?
-There are two ways that we are given faith according to the scriptures.
+There are two kinds of faith in the Scriptures.
 There is the fruit of faith (Galatians 5:22) and the gift of faith (1 Corinthians 12:9).
-One is an impartation from God; John Wimber calls it a supernatural gracelet from God that gives one an unshakable faith for something they are asking God.
-The Spirit of God imparts a "know so" to the heart that is outside the realm of the senses (Romans 8:16).
-When one receives this grace from God, there is inner peace, a witness of the Spirit.
-An awareness that God has heard and that the answer is on the way.
-The other way that faith is expressed is that of growing and maturing in your faith by listening to the Spirit and acting on what He tells you to do.
-This kind of faith is known as one of the fruits of the Spirit (Galatians 5:22) and grows over time, whereas the gift of faith is a divine impartation that is not affected by time or maturity.
-This gift of faith is what Jesus was talking about in the passage about having faith as small as a mustard seed:
+One is an impartation from God, a supernatural grace that gives one an unshakeable faith for what they are asking God.
+The Spirit of God imparts a "know so" to the heart outside the realm of the senses (Romans 8:16).
+When one receives this grace from God, there is inner peace, assurance, or witness of the Spirit, an awareness that God has heard and that the answer is on the way.
+The other way that faith is expressed is growing and maturing in your faith by listening to the Spirit and acting on what He tells you to do.
+This kind of faith is known as one of the fruits of the Spirit (Galatians 5:22) and grows over time, whereas the gift of faith is a divine impartation not affected by time or maturity.
+This gift of faith is what Jesus was talking about as having faith as small as a mustard seed:

 19Then the disciples came to Jesus in private and asked, "Why couldn't we drive it out?"
 20He replied, "Because you have so little faith.
 I tell you the truth, if you have faith as small as a mustard seed, you can say to this mountain, 'Move from here to there' and it will move.
 Nothing will be impossible for you" (Matthew 17:19-20).

-When God drops a gracelet of the gift of faith on you, it is a divine “yes” that tells a person that God will back up a person’s expression of faith by His power.
+When God drops a gift of faith on you, it is a divine "yes" that tells a person that God will back up a person’s expression of faith by His power.
 I still remember being in my bedroom and hearing God’s voice about the Dake’s Bible for which I had prayed.
 How did I express my trust and confidence that I was going to receive the very thing I had asked?
-I went out and bought one of those bar magnifying glasses that one can put on the text to make it larger.
-It was my faith expression that I was confident that it was on its way.
-In the same way that the little girl acted on her faith in her daddy’s word for a dollhouse, so the child of God takes action on the word of our Father.
+I bought one of those bar magnifying glasses that one can put on the text to make it larger.
+It was my faith expression that I was confident that my new Bible was on its way.
+In the same way that the little girl acted in faith in her daddy’s word for a dollhouse, so the child of God takes action on the word of our Father.
 It is not your faith that you have to muster up; it is a faith that one receives from God.
 Without Him, we can do nothing, but with Him, we can do all things.
 All things are possible to him who believes (Matthew 19:26; Mark 10:27).

 Prayer: Father, thank you for loving us and sending us Jesus to die in our place to cleanse us from all sin.
 You who spared not your own son, how shall you not, with Him, give us all things (Romans 8:32).
 Grant us confidence and faith in your word.